‘Fall Guys’ will join ‘Fortnite’ maker as Epic Games acquires Tonic Games Group

 The deal means continued investment into building out “Fall Guys,” a battle royale where you play as a jelly bean fumbling through obstacle courses.

-The family friendly fun of “Fall Guys” seems like a fitting match with Epic Games’ own viral, kid-appropriate game “Fortnite.”
+The family friendly fun of “Fall Guys” seems like a fitting match with Epic Games’ own viral, teen-appropriate game “Fortnite.”
 It also expands Epic’s portfolio from its game-making software Unreal Engine, its storefront Epic Games Store and other acquisitions including the social media app, House Party.
 In 2019, Epic acquired Psyonix, the game developer behind the popular car-soccer game “Rocket League.”

 Mediatonic said on its site that the deal won’t affect gameplay and that “Fortnite” and “Rocket League,” both owned by Epic, have features that the studio would love to bring to “Fall Guys,” including squad modes, cross-play and account systems.